Tell us about your work.

 Franz Kafka shows up in a lot of your work.
 Why Kafka?

 I read him a long time ago and again when I went to China.
-I read The Great Wall and used it for a lot of the work in porcelain.
+I read The Great Wall and used it for a lot of the work in porcelain, in particular the Towers of Babble.
 At one level it's about authority — who's telling you what to do and how you respond.
 The narrator ends up suggesting it could be bad for your health to think too much about the orders you're following — better to stop thinking altogether.

 You've got Lenin as well.
 What's with that?